ParallaX07/PageDrop/README.md

 make test-phase4 # cumulative gate through a specific phase
 ```

-Test fixtures are generated on the fly — see `tests/fixtures/README.md` for details.
+Test fixtures generate on the fly.
+See `tests/fixtures/README.md` for details.

 ### Building an executable

-Install dev dependencies (includes PyInstaller), then build:
+Install dev dependencies (this includes PyInstaller), then build:

 ```bash
 uv sync --group dev
 uv run pyinstaller --noconfirm pagedrop.spec
 ```

-The onedir bundle is written to `dist/pagedrop/` — launch `dist/pagedrop/pagedrop` (Linux/macOS) or `dist/pagedrop/pagedrop.exe` (Windows).
+The onedir bundle lands in `dist/pagedrop/`.
+Launch it with `dist/pagedrop/pagedrop` on Linux/macOS or `dist/pagedrop/pagedrop.exe` on Windows.

-Smoke-test the build (builds first unless `--skip-build` / `-SkipBuild`):
+Smoke-test the build (it builds first unless you pass `--skip-build` / `-SkipBuild`):

 ```bash
 # Linux/macOS